 About the School of Social Sciences

+The School of Social Sciences is a multidisciplinary School.
 The disciplines and areas of study (opens in a new window) that make up the School of Social Sciences are amongst the most exciting and important in the contemporary university.
 At Western Sydney University they include:

 - Community Welfare and Social Work

 While diverse in our focus and skillsets, by the nature of our disciplines our staff share a common interest in the human condition and social justice.
 Across our curricula and embedded in our research is an intrinsic need to understand human behaviour and what it takes to build better societies.